 This was when I knew one day I wanted to visit other cultures to learn.
 To learn a new way of life, to live life with a better appreciation for life.
 I told myself, well I will save this for another time.

 I walked around town, going in and out of stores, talking with the street vendors about there famous bartering sale pitch “ Almost Free “.
 Then before we went back to Texas, we stopped at my grandparents’ favorite restaurant where I had drinks and food with my grandparents.
 It was the first time I had Liquor with them.
 So to my grandparents, THANKS for these memories and for changing my life.
 May you both Rest-In-Peace and in my heart.

 About the Writer

 Hi, I am Brent Erickson.
 I was born and raised in Illinois, but have also resided in Indiana and California.
 Since I was a kid, I have always enjoyed the outdoors, hiking, fishing, catching all types of critters.
 Basically, anything I could get my hands on or anything involving the outdoors.
 In 2013, when I took a trip to Tennessee, I decided I wanted to visit every state in the US at least once.
-When I went to Mexico I realized I wanted to visit other country’s abroad where I know people and indulge myself into their cultures.
-Plus I enjoy meeting new people and hearing their story.
+When I went to Mexico I realized I wanted to visit another country abroad where I know people and indulge myself in their cultures.
+Plus I enjoy meeting new people and hearing their stories.
 I have learned by doing this you have a better understanding of life.
-I keep a camera on me since photo’s are memories trapped in physical-time.
-When I was introduced to Two Monkeys Travel Group, lets just say I believe in the cause and goals of Two Monkeys.
+I keep a camera on me since photos are memories trapped in physical-time.
+When I was introduced to Two Monkeys Travel Group, let’s just say I believe in the cause and goals of Two Monkeys.